gooddata/gooddata-ui-sdk/tools/applink/README.md

 ## Current limitations

-1. The tool does not yet work with SDK package dependencies.
-For bulletproof linkage, the tool needs to also run builds in the packages which depend on the changed package.

-    > Note: with exception with api-client-bear, all SDK packages depend on each other's public API exposed
-    > through the package index.
-Therefore, this limitation _should_ show only when updating public API.

-2. Handling build errors and recovery from build errors is missing.
+1. Handling build errors and recovery from build errors is missing.

     The tool will at the moment not propagate any changes in case of build error - which is likely desired.
 As soon as multiple packages have their source code updated and one of them fails the build, none of the built changes will be